Updated: Aug 22, 2021

 Why not just call it the author's unique writing style?
 Singers have unique singing styles.
 Actors have unique acting styles.
 Why can’t authors have unique writing styles?
 No, authors are allowed only a vague ration of mushy, undefined, nebulous voice.

-The lesson here is never let world-renowned, self-inflated literary pedagogues come up with names for things.
+The lesson here is never let self-inflated pedagogues come up with names for things.

 How can I develop my voice?

-Don't worry about developing your own unique writing style because it will blossom on its own over time.
+Don't worry about developing your own unique writing style because it will evolve on its own over time.
 You cannot force its emergence.
 You must believe me on this matter!
-It's as natural as adolescence but develops faster and is less painful.
+It's as natural as adolescence, but you get through it faster and it's less painful.

 Not only will you have a unique voice, but your characters will, too: